 Denver Broncos place Willis McGahee on IR with Knee Injury

 McGahee was injured in a game against the San Diego Chargers Nov.
-18, 2012 (Photo: Denver Broncos)
+18, 2012.
+The Broncos cut him on June 13, 2013.
+(Photo: Denver Broncos)

 ENGLEWOOD, Colo. — The Denver Broncos have reportedly placed top running back Willis McGahee on injured reserve, which may mark a disappointing end to his 2012 campaign.